 - Set power to 3.0 W or less when possible.

-This uses a high-efficiency transmit mode.

-- Turn off the backlight (BKLIGHT) and the isolation amp (RX ISO) when not needed.

-- Use headphones.

-- Use the auto-off timer (AUTO OFF).

-- Use BAT MIN to set up an appropriate BAT LOW warning level for your battery type.
+This uses a high-efficiency transmit mode. - Turn off the backlight (BKLIGHT) and the isolation amp (RX ISO) when not needed. - Use headphones. - Use SLEEP in FM mode (2M/4M). - Use the auto-off timer (AUTO OFF). - Use BAT MIN to set up an appropriate BAT LOW warning level for your battery type.
 Note: Regardless of the BAT LOW warning level, the KX3 will turn itself off if the power supply or battery goes below 7.5 volts.